dxpr/dxpr_theme/README.md

 Installs like any other theme.
 Recommended: install glazed_config (Glazed Theme Tools) module.

 ```
-drush en carbide_builder -y
+drush en glazed_builder -y
 ```

-To enable the module on a field, set Carbide Builder formatter on any entity textfield.
+To enable the module on a field, set Glazed Builder formatter on any entity textfield.
 For example on Basic Page body field (example.com/admin/structure/types/manage/page/display).
 The builder should show when viewing a node of this type (not on de node/add or node/edit form).

 ### Developing